insight-creative/Insight-Creative-2021/content/services/Digital/index.md

 seo:
   title: Digital Services in Green Bay, WI
   description: An advertising agency with a vision to bring complete strategic development and creative execution capabilities into one roll-up-your-sleeves, hard-working kind of ad agency.
-  featured_image: /images/background-images/Insight Services Brand Collage Gray.jpg
+  featured_logo: /images/background-images/Insight Services Brand Collage Gray.jpg

 hero_title: 'The possibilities online are <span class="emphasis-red">infinite.</span>'